rgkalden/chem_reactor_ml/README.md

 ### 2.6 Model Training Pipeline

 In this folder, the `pipeline.py` script can be executed to run the entire model training pipeline.

+### 2.7 Docker Implementation

+Package code from the previous sections into a docker container.